vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 - Google Kubernetes Engine (GKE)

 :::note
 At this time, the agent does not support custom rates for on-premises servers.
-Note that this is a planned future feature.
-If you have an on-premises cluster and would like to track these costs, see the [OpenCost](/opencost) documentation.
 :::

 As long as the cost data for an underlying cluster instance is ingested into Vantage via a cloud integration, it is possible to calculate the corresponding pod costs.